 A new high-speed connection and toll plaza should be built to replace the existing 1950's-era interchange between I-291 and I-90 just east of the current interchange (EXIT 6 on the Massachusetts Turnpike).
 This may involve a new alignment for I-291 just east of the existing one.
 Connections also would be built from the new interchange to MA 141 (Worcester Street), Fuller Road, and Burnett Road.

-SOURCES: "Master Highway Plan for the Springfield Metropolitan Area," Massachusetts Department of Public Works (1953); "A Report of Progress," Massachusetts Department of Public Works (1962); "The Massachusetts Highway Story (1949-1969)," Massachusetts Department of Public Works (1969); "$10 Million Project Started on I-291," The Springfield Republican (6/14/2006); Scott Oglesby; Alexander Svirsky; Dan Vincent.
+SOURCES: "Master Highway Plan for the Springfield Metropolitan Area," Massachusetts Department of Public Works (1953);"A Report of Progress," Massachusetts Department of Public Works (1962); "The Massachusetts Highway Story (1949-1969)," Massachusetts Department of Public Works (1969); "$10 Million Project Started on I-291," The Springfield Republican (6/14/2006); Scott Oglesby; Alexander Svirsky; Dan Vincent.

-• I-291 shield by Ralph Herman.
+I-291 shield by Ralph Herman.
+Lightpost by Millerbernd Manufacturing Company.